Working remotely from an RV can be freeing yet limiting at the same time. Let’s discuss the good and the bad…

 It is sometimes a challenge to separate your work and home space.

-While working from a brick and mortar home can present the same issue, an RV is an even smaller space.
-That means your makeshift office may be in the same spot that you eat dinner.
+While working from a brick-and-mortar home can present the same issue, an RV is an even smaller space.
+That means your makeshift office may be in the same spot where you eat dinner.

 If you work indoors at your dinette, think about eating your meals outside.
 That can help divide up your space and reduce the feeling that you are always at work.

 Another thing to think about before working from an RV is the increase in distractions you might face.

 Whether you are distracted by something beautiful you see in nature, the new city that you just drive into, or by an RV repair that needs your attention, distractions can be a part of your RV experience.

 Having a set workstation and work schedule can help you tune out the distractions.

 That way, you sit “here” and work “for this long” every workday.
 Then the rest is all play!

 – Feeling Isolated